Shipeasy

 One-command installtwo steps

 Slash commands are the only Claude-Code-exclusive surface.
-Everything that does the work — creating feature flags, drafting experiments, pushing i18n, filing feedback — runs through the MCP server, which every host has.
+Everything that does the work — creating feature flags, defining metrics, raising alerts, filing feedback — runs through the MCP server, which every host has.

 Was this page helpful?